 Japan is a country like no other in terms of culture.
 Often travelling to Japan can be a real challenge as you might feel totally out of space and time.
 Everything will be new and different, you will feel inadequate at times.
 This is why I have selected these facts that every woman should know before visiting Japan that will help you with the adaptation and understanding of the local culture.

-There is nothing better than getting out of your comfort zone, far from your usual environment because the only way you can learn more about the world and your place in it is to travel.
-Japan is one of the destinations that are appropriate for women travellers.
+There is nothing better than getting out of your comfort zone, far from your usual environment.
+The only way you can learn more about the world and your place in it is to travel.
+Japan is one of the destinations that are a good choice for women travellers.
 It is safe but offers many challenges.
-If I have to give you an advice in one sentence it would be – prepare yourself in advance and read as much as you can about the country and its culture, people, food, transport, etc. Plan and organise prior to your trip each step of the journey because the organisation in Japan has strict rules and a lot of things require more time.
+Prepare yourself in advance and read as much as you can about the country and its culture, people, food, transport, and more.
+Plan and organise prior to your trip each step of the journey.
+Japan is a country with strict rules and a lot of things require more time.

 The food varies in the different parts of the country.
-In Tokyo, there is a wide variety of cuisine, including influences from China and other Asian countries, but in smaller cities, food is with better quality and cheaper.
-Osaka has many good street restaurants /Dotonbori district/ and Kobe’s Chinatown has such abundance of delicious food that a person wishes to have a bigger stomach and be able to taste everything.
+In Tokyo, there is a wide variety of cuisine, including influences from China and other Asian countries.
+But in smaller cities, food is with better quality and cheaper.
+Osaka has many good street restaurants and its Dotonbori district is famous foodies destination for locals and visitors alike.
+Kobe’s Chinatown has such an abundance of delicious food that you will wish to have more time, money and especially a bigger stomach to be able to taste as many as possible.

 3 PUBLIC TRANSPORT